-- Grade 11-12 - 2 semesters required, 2 credits; 2 credits maximum - Required Prerequisite: Principles of Dental Careers - Counts as a Directed Elective or Elective for all diplomas beginning chairside functions of the Dental Assistant along with a focus on the Anatomy and Physiology of the head, neck, and oral cavity.
+- Grade 11-12 - 2 semesters required, 2 credits; 2 credits maximum - Required Prerequisite: Principles of Dental Careers - Counts as a Directed Elective or Elective for all diplomas

+Dental Careers Fundamentals will build upon the knowledge and skills in the principles course.
+Students will understand and practice beginning chairside functions of the Dental Assistant along with a focus on the Anatomy and Physiology of the head, neck, and oral cavity.
 Students will also study tooth anatomy, physiology, and morphology.
 This part of the program will prepare students for the Anatomy, Morphology, and Physiology exam of the NELDA certification.